mikhailshilkov/mikhailio-docpad/src/documents/2016/03/aurelia-map-component-with-leaflet/index.html.md

 ![Map](/map.png)

-So, I assume you already have an existing aurelia application, and let's start.
+So, I assume you already have an existing Aurelia application, and let's start.

 Install Leaflet
 ---------------